Visit Marrowstone Island for breathtaking views of Puget Sound.

 To get to Marrowstone Island from Seattle, take the Bainbridge Island Ferry, then drive north-west for an hour before reaching a bridge to the island.

-Marrowstone is a quieter island with very few amenities, other than the Nordland General Store, a seasonal cafe at Fort Flagler, and Marrowstone Vineyards.
+Marrowstone is a quieter island with very few amenities, other than the Nordland General Store (closed for renovations), a seasonal cafe at Fort Flagler, and a tasting room at Marrowstone Vineyards.
 If you love serenity and an incredible island setting with soaring views, then look no further.

-The highlight is spectacular Fort Flagler, with stunning trails and coastal scenery.
+The highlights are the spectacular Fort Flagler with stunning trails and coastal scenery, and magnificent views from Marrowstone Vineyards.

 10 best things to do on Marrowstone Island